FAQ

 How will graffiti be managed?

-Batteries are wrapped in an anti-graffiti coating and TasNetworks will monitor and clean graffiti, in line with our existing asset management.
+Each battery will be wrapped in a meaningful visual artistic treatment, which has been shown to deter graffiti.
+TasNetworks will also monitor and clean graffiti in line with our existing asset management.

 Community members can report posters or graffiti online through: customer.enquiries@tasnetworks.com.au